ccimage/webchatui/README.md

 # webchatui
-a web basid chat ui - using ionic.css
+a web based chat ui - using ionic.css

 ionic.css can be found in [ionicframwork](http://ionicframework.com/getting-started/)